 We also spoke to Jan Gahura, Director of Non-Windows products at Avast and he suggested that the real benefit of Avast!
 Mobile Security goes beyond the antivirus features.
-When asked about the biggest risk to Android users and the main incentive to download avast!
-Mobile Security he also concurred that viruses aren’t the biggest risk.
+When asked about the biggest risk to Android users, and the main incentive to download a security app, he also concurred that viruses aren’t the greatest threat.

 “I’d say that the biggest risk is that someone will get access to your device (either you lose your device or it’s stolen),” said Gahura.
 “That’s why we have focused on the best anti-theft solution currently available on the market.
 To have a smartphone in your pocket without a remote wipe possibility is a dangerous thing.
 It’s even more dangerous than losing keys to your house.
 Of course someone can steal your private data using a fraudulent application, but that’s certainly the harder way.
 With avast!
 Mobile Security, you are shielded from both threats.”

 Malware, fact or fiction?

 So what about malware?
 Should we be worried?
 The key thing to remember about malware on Android is that you have to actually install it.
 Malware writers will use increasingly clever techniques to try and trick you into doing just that.